andreio/JaySynth/README.md

 ##Oscillator

 The main sound generator.
-It creates sound waves based on the algorithm selected in "Type" .

-Settings:
-  Type - Sine, Square, Sawtooth, Triangle
+"Type" determines the shape of the audio signal generated.

 ##Filter

-It is used to cut frequencies based on the algorithm selected in "Type" .
+It is used to cut frequencies out of the audio signal.
+"Type" determines the shape of the filter.
 "Frequency" determines at which frequency value the filter takes efect.
 "Q" determines the slope of the filter.

-Settings:
-  Type - LowPass, HighPass, BandPass, LowShelf, HighShelf, Peaking, Notch, Allpass Frequency
-  Q param

 ##LFO

 It is a very fast oscillator which acts as a modulator for the main oscillator.
 "Frequency" determines the 'speed' of the LFO and "Gain" the strength of the effect.

-Settings:
-  Frequency
-  Gain

 #Output

 Controls the output of JaySynth.
 "Volume" determines the final output of the synthetizer.

-Settings
-  Volume

 #Input
 The synth can by played with a midi keyboard or the computer keyboard if "Virtual keyboard ON" is checked.